binerogroup/documentation/storage/persistent-block-storage/creating-an-instance-from-a-volume.rst

 Creating an instance from an existing volume
 ============================================

-If you have a bootable volume available, maybe you've created it from a snapshot or you've previously decommissioned an instance (but saved the volume in order to be able to re-launch it), you can launch a new instance using the volume.
+If you have a bootable volume available you can launch a new instance using the volume.

 Cloud management portal
 -----------------------

-To launch a new instance from an existing volume using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`, follow these steps:
+To launch a new instance from an existing volume by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

-- Follow our guide :doc:`/compute/launching-an-instance/cloud-management-portal`, however:
+- Follow our guide :doc:`/compute/launching-an-instance/cloud-management-portal`, but:

   - When selecting boot source, press the **Volumes** tab.

   - Select your volume.

   - Proceed according to the guide.

 OpenStack Horizon
 -----------------

-To launch a new instance from an existing volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`, follow these steps:
+To launch a new instance from an existing volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

-- Follow our guide :doc:`/compute/launching-an-instance/openstack-horizon`, however:
+- Follow our guide :doc:`/compute/launching-an-instance/openstack-horizon`, but:

   - On the second tab **Source**, in the **Select boot source** dropdown, select **Volume**

   - Press the small arrow next to the volume you want to base the instance on (available below).

   - Proceed according to the guide.

 OpenStack Terminal Client
 -------------------------

-To launch a new instance from an existing volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`, follow these steps:
+To launch a new instance from an existing volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

-- Follow our guide :doc:`/compute/launching-an-instance/openstack-horizon`, however:
+- Follow our guide :doc:`/compute/launching-an-instance/openstack-horizon`, but:

   - Run this command: ``openstack volume list --status available``, save the ID of the volume to use.

   - Replace the server create command in the guide with the below, the **Volume ID** you get from previous command.
-You may also skip the steps about which image to use as when using an existing volume, an image is not used.
+You can also skip the steps about which image to use as when using an existing volume, an image is not used.

 ::